pabloalvzal/real-world-nuxt/README.md

 # serve with hot reload at localhost:3000
 $ yarn dev

+# on a new terminal run the mock server with
+$ json-server --watch db.json --port 4000

 # build for production and launch server
 $ yarn build
 $ yarn start